 - New jobs created 511, with multipliers 675

-Benefits to widening the GWB already include enhanced resilience, reduced greenhouse gas emissions and maintaining access to a growing constituency of cyclists throughout the region.
-Now add to that a world-class destination to spur spending and job creation.
+Benefits to widening the GWB already include enhanced resilience, sustainability, pubic health, affordability and competitiveness.
+Add to that a world-class destination to spur tourist spending and local job creation.

-PA’s current planned version of the GWB, with its claustrophobic walkways and compromised view and will not realize this potential.
-That objective would be served by a facility that creates discrete paths for pedestrians, runners and cyclists and maintains the unobstructed panoramas of Manhattan and the Palisades.
+The PA’s planned version of the GWB, with its cramped walkways and compromised views and will not realize this potential.

-– Brooklyn Bridge Park, has been named one of the “2011’s Coolest New Tourist Attractions” by Travel and Leisure Magazine.
+Brooklyn Bridge Park, was named one of the “2011’s Coolest New Tourist Attractions” by Travel and Leisure Magazine.
 BBP has received $316M in funding from NYC, including $85M from the Port Authority.
-The Brooklyn Bridge by itself attracts 2.6 million commuters and recreational visitors annually.
+The Brooklyn Bridge itself attracts 2.6 million commuters and recreational visitors annually.

-– In its publication, Measuring the Economic Value of a City Park System, The Trust for Public Land, determined that San Diego‘s 1.3M residents (roughly the population of Bergen and Washington Heights) derived $261M annually in enhanced property value from its parks system plus net income of $40 million from 1.3 million tourists.
+In its publication Measuring the Economic Value of a City Park System, the Trust for Public Land, determined San Diego‘s 1.3M residents derived $261M annually in enhanced property value from its parks system plus net income of $40 million from 1.3 million tourists.